 It takes 500 years for a plastic bottle to decompose.
 86% of plastic bottles end up in landfills and they won’t be processed or reused in any way.
 It is so for two reasons.
 Either the bottles have been made of non-recyclable material, or the recycling has been skipped due to negligence or lack of recycling technology.

-As a result, plastic bottle waste cumulates uncontrollably in dumpsites and also outside them, not to mention the Great Pacific garbage patch size of France.
+As a result, plastic bottle waste cumulates uncontrollably in dumpsites and also outside them, let alone the Great Pacific garbage patch size of France.

 Reason #2: Water in plastic bottles is expensive

-Facts are facts: water itself is only 4% of the final price of bottled water.
+Facts are facts: water itself makes only 4% of the final price of bottled water.
 The remaining 96% includes packaging, distribution, storage and marketing.

 If you audit your monthly expenses for bottled water in your restaurant or at the office, it may turn out that using tap water is a cost-wise alternative.